datacarpentry/spreadsheet-ecology-lesson/00-intro.md

 ---

 #### Questions

-- How many people have used spreadsheets in their research?

 - Spreadsheets can be very useful, but they can also be frustrating and even sometimes give us incorrect results.